mirus-ua/hugo-theme-re-terminal/demoSite/content/posts/css-vars.md

 date = "2024-07-30"
 author = "Mirus"
 cover = "img/css-variables-update.webp"
-description = "A small demo of native CSS Variables.
+coverCaption = "By the way, you can add a caption for your cover" description = "A small demo of native CSS Variables.
 You can create your very own re-Terminal today!" layout = "css-vars-showcase"
 Toc=true